 Legacy of Greek Painting

-Contribution of Greek Painters to Renaissance and Western Art.
+Influence of Greek Painters on Roman, Byzantine, Medieval & Renaissance Art.

-There is no genuine distinction between Greek and Roman painting, unless it is relevant that by the end of the first century BCE creative impulses had failed.
-In the Augustinian period (202 BCE - 96 CE) an academic style was cultivated, which neatly balanced the claims of figures and background, and during the next three hundred years fashion shifted between that and the more full-blooded imitation of earlier Hellenistic painting.
+There is no genuine distinction between Greek and Roman painting (that is panel or mural painting), unless it is relevant that by the end of the first century BCE creative impulses had failed.
+In the Augustinian period (202 BCE - 96 CE) an academic style was cultivated, which neatly balanced the claims of figures and background, and during the next three hundred years fashion shifted between that and the more full-blooded imitation of earlier Hellenistic Greek painting.
+But see the fabulously preserved Fayum Mummy portraits, painted in Egypt during the Hellenistic and early Empire period.

 In general, originality was diverted into adaptation or whimsicality.
 It is not surprising that in the midddle of the first century CE Pliny the Elder described painting as a dying art.
 By the fourth century CE, technical standards were falling and, while - for two hundred years longer - some respectable work was done in the old tradition (mainly by miniaturists and the illustrators of expensive manuscripts), the hieratic style of Byzantine art was becoming established.